 I have a folder named

-~/play in my home directory where I clone different repos I like to play with.
-I created a macro in Keyboard Maestro that looks like this :
+~/src/clones in my home directory where I clone different repos I like to hack on.
+I created a macro in Keyboard Maestro that looks like this:

 tell application "Safari" to return URL of front document